gibarsin/census/README.md

 ## Usage

 ### Clean
-To clean all related stuff (including maven resources), just run from the project's root folder
+To clean all related stuff (including maven resources), just run from the project's root directory

     $ ./clean-all

+To clean only the `server` or the `client` resources (i.e., the `$HOME/census-server` or `$HOME/census-client` directory created by the `run` script), just run from the project's root directory

+    $ ./clean server

+or

+    $ ./clean client

+**Note that the `client` script does not clean maven resources (i.e., `mvn clean` is never called).**

 ### Run
-The run script is in charge of compiling the project sources (if they are not already compiled), unpacking them (if they are not already unpacked), moving them to a folder in `$HOME/census-server` or `$HOME/census-client` (depending on the param specified to the `run` command) and running the specified side (`server` or `client`, also based on the given parameter).
+The run script is in charge of compiling the project sources (if they are not already compiled), unpacking them (if they are not already unpacked), moving them to a directory in `$HOME/census-server` or `$HOME/census-client` (depending on the param specified to the `run` command) and running the specified side (`server` or `client`, also based on the given parameter).

-Please note that both `server` and `client` will run locally to the created folder in the `$HOME` directory, so all specified paths will be relative to that folder (take this into account when specifying `client`'s arguments).
+Please note that both `server` and `client` will run locally to the created directory in the `$HOME` directory, so all specified paths will be relative to that directory (take this into account when specifying `client`'s arguments).

 **Please also note that both relative and absolute paths may be specified, but they should not contain shell or environmental variables.**